zl3418/InformationRetrievalSystem/README.md

 - `stopwords.txt`: List of stopwords used for query processing.
 - `README.md`: This file, containing project documentation.

+cs6111-project/
+│
+├── main.py                 # Main script to run the query reformulation system ├── google_search.py        # Module for interacting with the Google Custom Search API ├── requirements.txt        # Module for handling relevance feedback and query expansion └── utils.py                # List of Python package dependencies └── stopwords.txt           # List of stopwords used for query processing └── README.md               # Project documentation

 ## How to Run the Program

 1. Unzip the code repository and navigate into cs6111-project